 Changing that starts by openly acknowledging why you are working with independent contractors.
 Open a conversation, be honest and say you wish you could have them as employees but cannot due to financial reasons.
 Offer an amount extra each month to contractors that would cover their healthcare and other benefits, would allow them to work with an accountant and will make sure they can save for unemployment.

 None of this, however, fixes the problem long term.
 For that consider working with an Employer of Record, such as Boundless, so you can co-employ people legally and compliantly without having to open entities and take care of tax registrations in each country.

 Historically availing of an Employer of Record has been expensive and unattainable to small and medium businesses.
 Boundless is changing that by making the model much more affordable and layering it with infrastructure which automates payroll.
 If you are working with contractors in Ireland, the UK, Denmark, Portugal, New Zealand, Singapore or Australia (and a growing number of countries), we can help you employ them legally and compliantly.
-Leave your email below, and we will be in touch to tell you how:

 The making available of information to you on this site by Boundless shall not create a legal, confidential or other relationship between you and Boundless and does not constitute the provision of legal, tax, commercial or other professional advice by Boundless.
 You acknowledge and agree that any information on this site has not been prepared with your specific circumstances in mind, may not be suitable for use in your business, and does not constitute advice intended for reliance.
 You assume all risk and liability that may result from any such reliance on the information and you should seek independent advice from a lawyer or tax professional in the relevant jurisdiction(s) before doing so.